Yggdroot/LeaderF/README.md

  Launch LeaderF to navigate tags.

  - `:LeaderfBufTag`<br>
- Launch LeaderF to navigate tags of current buffer.
+ Launch LeaderF to navigate tags in current buffer.

  - `:LeaderfBufTagAll`<br>
- Launch LeaderF to navigate tags of all opening buffers.
+ Launch LeaderF to navigate tags in all opening buffers.

 Once LeaderF is launched: